Frequently Asked Questions

-Forward to firstname.lastname@example.org your completed protocol along with any informed consent letters, assent statements, etc. which are specific to your project to your project .
+Forward to firstname.lastname@example.org your completed protocol along with any informed consent forms, assent forms, recruitment materials, etc. which are specific to your project to your project .
 Remember, every submission must include a copy of all research personnel's CITI completion certificate.

 Do I really need to take the CITI course?